 These involve the use of different dyes and materials but are they the answer?

 Alternative Black Dyes

-It’s possible to use different dyes which can be detected by the existing sorting machines to give black plastic its colour.
+It’s possible to use different dyes to give black plastic its colour.
+These can be detected by the existing sorting machines.

 WRAP estimates that it could cost less than half a penny per tray to switch to these detectable dyes.

 But because these dyes don’t provide such an intense colour, it might take some persuasion for food producers to switch to them.

 Another solution could be to use entirely different materials for packaging ready meals.

 For example, manufacturer KCC Ltd has developed the Riji tray.
 Made from by-products from processing sugarcane, wheat and bamboo.